A-Pisani/MK-TFHE/README.md

 It is good to highlight that the difference in performances (even if only slightly different) between the two brokers are due to the higher number of steps performed by the Decryptor with respect to the Aggregator in the Beaver's triplets phase.

-While the first improvment is mandatory to at least deploy our protocol, it can be noticed that when we apply improvements 2, 3 and 4 listed above, we obtain a better result.
+It can be noticed that when we apply improvements 2, 3 and 4 listed above, we obtain a better result.
 In fact in all cases we do have an improvement of at least 50% with respect to the plain MK-TFHE implementation.
 However the protocol is still very slow compared with the other versions of PRIDA using other cryptographic techniques like:
 - asymmetric multi-key fully homomorphic encryption (MK-FHE),
 - threshold fully homomorphic encryption (Th-FHE).

 It is important to notice however that the version of the protocol using as a cryptographic technique symmetric multi-key fully homomorphic encryption (i.e., MK-TFHE) is inherently slow due to the usage of low level implementation of the Homomorphic encryption.

-Please notice that in terms of FFT (Fast Fourier Transform) libraries it is not casual the choice of SPQLIOS_AVX for compilation because it is the one that provides better results in terms of timing.
+Please notice that in terms of FFT (Fast Fourier Transform) libraries it is not casual the choice of SPQLIOS_FMA for compilation because it is the one that provides better results in terms of timing.
 Below we have listed a ranking of the FFT libraries from the faster to the slowest one:
-1) SPQLIOS_AVX: compiles libtfhe-spqlios-avx.a, using tfhe's dedicated avx assembly version for FFT computations
+1) SPQLIOS_FMA: compiles libtfhe-spqlios-fma.a, using tfhe's dedicated fma assembly version for FFT computations
-2) SPQLIOS_FMA: compiles libtfhe-spqlios-fma.a, using tfhe's dedicated fma assembly version for FFT computations
+2) SPQLIOS_AVX: compiles libtfhe-spqlios-avx.a, using tfhe's dedicated avx assembly version for FFT computations
 3) NAYUKI_AVX: compiles libtfhe-nayuki-avx.a, using the avx assembly version of nayuki for FFT computations
 4) NAYUKI_PORTABLE: compiles libtfhe-nayuki-portable.a, using the fast C version of nayuki for FFT computations